SOS4100 – Social Inequality in the 21st Century: Egalitarian Norway in Comparative Perspective

 This course is not available for single course students.

-Students enrolled in other Master's Degree Programmes can, on application, be admitted to the course as guest student if this is cleared by their own study programme.
+Other students may also, on application, be admitted to the course as a guest student if this is cleared by their own study programme.
 Admission as a guest student will vary from semester to semester, as guest students will be allotted any vacant seats on the course.

 - The course will be organized as 12 seminars including lectures and discussions two-three times a week.